MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

     SELECT * FROM flip_activities LIMIT 10;
     ```

     *Optional exercise*.
-To see that this view can use the index created
+To verify that the view uses the index, run an
-    earlier, run an `EXPLAIN` on the query.
+    `EXPLAIN` on the query.

     ```mzsql
     EXPLAIN